 - 14.1 Practitioner's knowledge should be aligned with the nature of their role and responsibilities in the assessment and diagnostic process. - 14.2 Practitioner's knowledge should extend beyond autism, to include a range of other relevant conditions.
-Where broader knowledge is lacking, other practitioners with this knowledge should also be involved, if appropriate. - 14.3 Practitioner's knowledge should include understanding and/or awareness of: - Culturally safe practices when working with Aboriginal and Torres Strait Islander Peoples and other culturally diverse groups within the community. - Typical human development across the age range of clients they see in their practice. - Possible causes and characteristics of a range of relevant conditions, including early characteristics and progression of these conditions. - Socio-economic, geographical, cultural, psychosocial (including trauma), and contextual factors that may affect the presentation of the client's condition/s impact on their functioning. - Health, education, social, community, and disability supports that are available in the local area, including referral pathways and access to interpreters. - 14.4 Practitioner's knowledge of autism should include understanding/awareness of: - The range of ways autism may influence functioning and support needs. - Characteristics of autism, across the lifespan, including early signs. - Characteristics of autism in females, males, nonbinary, and gender-diverse clients.
+Where broader knowledge is lacking, other practitioners with this knowledge should also be involved, if appropriate. - 14.3 Practitioner's knowledge should include understanding and/or awareness of: - Culturally-affirming practices when working with Aboriginal and Torres Strait Islander Peoples and other culturally diverse groups within the community, including different cultural frameworks of health and development. - Typical human development across the age range of clients they see in their practice. - Possible causes and characteristics of a range of relevant conditions, including early characteristics and progression of these conditions. - Socio-economic, geographical, cultural, psychosocial (including trauma), and contextual factors that may affect the presentation of the client's condition/s and impact on their functioning. - Health, education, social, community, and disability supports that are available in the local area, including referral pathways and access to interpreters. - 14.4 Practitioner's knowledge of autism should include understanding/awareness of: - The range of ways autism may influence functioning and support needs. - Characteristics of autism, across the lifespan, including early signs. - Characteristics of autism in females, males, nonbinary, and gender-diverse clients. - How intersectionality of personal and contextual factors may influence a client's presentation, strengths, and support needs, such as being a member of the LGBTQI+ community, being culturally and linguistically diverse, and the presence of other psychosocial factors. - The dynamic nature of support needs that may be experienced by clients resulting from fluctuations in contextual factors (e.g., sensory characteristics, situational demands). - The range of community views regarding language and terminology preferences and neurodiversity-affirming practice. - Services and supports that are tailored for autistic people, including those offered by autistic people and practitioners.

-- The dynamic nature of support needs that may be experienced by clients resulting from fluctuations in contextual factors (e.g., sensory characteristics, situational demands). - The range of community views regarding language and terminology preferences and neurodiversity-affirming practice. - Services and supports that are tailored for autistic people, including those offered by autistic people and practitioners. - 14.5 Where a practitioner is involved in a Diagnostic Evaluation of autism, they must also have knowledge of: - Diagnostic criteria for autism and common co-occurring conditions. - Diagnostic tools used to assess for autism and common co-occurring conditions, to inform differential diagnosis. - The role, scope of practice, and potential contributions of all other relevant medical and allied health practitioners who can inform the Diagnostic Evaluation.
+- 14.5 Where a practitioner is involved in a Diagnostic Evaluation of autism, they must also have knowledge of: - Diagnostic criteria for autism and common co-occurring conditions. - Diagnostic tools used to assess for autism and common co-occurring conditions, to inform differential diagnosis. - The role, scope of practice, and potential contributions of all other relevant medical and allied health practitioners who can inform the Diagnostic Evaluation.